 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-Zoho’s free plan is limited but will still let you manage two projects simultaneously and utilize 10 MB of storage space.
+Zoho’s free plan is limited but will still let you manage three projects simultaneously and utilize 5 GB of storage.
 Zoho’s Premium plan, on the other hand, will allow you to track work, set tasks, and collaborate with your team.
 Zoho’s task management tools are really useful – you can use sub-tasks to split large tasks into smaller, more manageable ones, while task dependencies will give you a really clear idea of which are the most important tasks in your project.
+What’s more, there are no automation nor integration limits – which can’t be said for the likes of monday.com.

 Price (annually) The amount you'll pay per month, when billed annually | Users | Projects/Boards | Number of automations | Gantt Chart | Resource management | Time Tracking | ||